 The piano comes with an awesome sliding panel reveal key cover, along with a three pedal system that included a soft, sostenuto, and sustain pedal.
 Two booming 40 watt amplifiers support the two 16 x 5 cm double speaker set, so this model has the full capability to fill up a large room with grand sound.

-Below, please take a look at some of the best selling upright digital pianos on Amazon, and see how well they compare to the CLP-440:
+Below, please take a look at some of the best selling upright digital pianos online, and see how well they compare to the CLP-440:

 Voices, Tones and Rhythms